ssyy21/Mini-Project/README.md

 # Mini-Project

-This is my first mini project , in this I have made a sidebar menu on a photography page.
+This is a photography page, in this I have made a sidebar menu.